 Where to stay on Langkawi

-- I stayed at the Berjaya Langkawi Resort.
 Hotels on Langkawi can carry a hefty price tag.
-This hotel offered the best value for the quality of accommodation.
+To me, this hotel offered the best value for the quality of accommodation.

 Day 14: Kuala Lumpur